jamiepla1/Azure-Landing-Zones/docs/content/accelerator/userguide/1_prerequisites/platform-subscriptions.md

 We recommend setting up 3 subscriptions for Azure landing zones.
 These are management, identity and connectivity.
 See our [advanced scenarios]({{< relref "advancedscenarios" >}}) section for alternatives.

 - Management: This is used to deploy the bootstrap and management resources, such as log analytics and automation accounts.
-- Identity: This is used to deploy the identity resources, such as Azure AD and Azure AD Domain Services.
+- Identity: This is used to deploy the identity resources, such as Azure AD and Microsoft Entra Domain Services (formerly Azure AD DS) .
 - Connectivity: This is used to deploy the hub networking resources, such as virtual networks and firewalls.

 You can read more about the management, identity and connectivity subscriptions in the [Landing Zone docs](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/deploy-landing-zones-with-terraform).